 Other fun things to do in Breckenridge are taking Breckenridge Gondola, exploring the Historic Main Street, where you can learn about the early days of Breckenridge; and visiting local distilleries where you can sample authentic Colorado beer.

-An obligatory stop on your Colorado road trip is Independence Pass.
-The highest road in North America is at more than 12,000 feet.
+Independence Pass is the highest road in North America is at more than 12,000 feet.

 This 32-mile stretch connects Leadville and Aspen and boasts panoramic views of the Rockies and the Continental Divide, a natural boundary that separates North America’s river systems.